Asprosin: Hepatic Function

 The liver stores excess glucose in the form of glycogen after a meal, in response to insulin.
 Between meals (or during fasting), the liver is stimulated to break down this glycogen to release glucose (glycogenolysis) and also synthesizes new glucose (gluconeogenesis); this glucose is released into the bloodstream to maintain normal function of the brain and other organs that burn glucose for energy.
 Glycogenolysis and gluconeogenesis are stimulated by hormones such as glucagon that activate the cyclic AMP pathway in liver hepatocytes, and this cAMP promotes activation of metabolic enzymes leading to glucose production and release; asprosin appears to utilize this same system of control.
 Asprosin was reported to stimulate glucose release from hepatocytes, and plasma levels of asprosin in obese high-fat-fed mice have been reported to nearly double.
 However, in a study in 2019, a pharma replication group reported their inability to replicate these two key observations using recombinant asprosin, suggesting that issues with reagent purity may have been responsible for the effect observed in the initial asprosin study.
 Nevertheless, a third group reported in 2019 that they had identified the liver receptor for asprosin, OR4M1, an olfactory receptor family GPCR, and showed that plasma asprosin levels increased with fasting and with diet-induced obesity, and confirmed asprosin's effect on stimulation of hepatic glucose production, replicating all facets of the original study.
-Several studies have since confirmed asprosin's glucogenic function.
+A later vertebrate study identified protein tyrosine phosphatase receptor F (PTPRF), a member of the LAR family, as a conserved cognate receptor for the glucogenic actions of asprosin.
+In zebrafish, two Ptprf paralogs (ptprfa/b) are expressed in liver, bind asprosin with nanomolar affinity, and are required for asprosin-induced hyperglycemia and upregulation of gluconeogenic genes; soluble Ptprf ligand-binding domains neutralize the glucogenic effects and lower basal glucose, while ptprfa/b knockout fish show hypoglycemia and a blunted response to asprosin but normal responses to glucagon.
+In mice, PTPRF is expressed in liver and binds asprosin; Ptprf-deficient animals exhibit impaired asprosin-induced glucose production and reduced hepatic G6pc and Pck1 induction, and Ptprf deletion improves glucose tolerance without altering Olfr734 expression.
+Mechanistically, the same study showed that asprosin promotes insulin receptor and Akt dephosphorylation via PTPRF, counteracting insulin's suppression of gluconeogenesis and suggesting that chronic asprosin–PTPRF signaling contributes to hepatic insulin resistance.
+Several other independent studies have confirmed asprosin's glucogenic function.